Applying to and Preparing for Internships

-Professor McClure supervises Legal Studies (LGS) internships, and Professor Rankin coordinates public service (POL) internships.
+Professor Tom McClure supervises Legal Studies (LGS) internships, and Brittney Vietti coordinates public service (POL) internships.
 In order to enroll in an internship for credit, students must first meet with the appropriate internship coordinator.
-All students must complete the following forms and bring them to their meeting with the coordinator:
+All students must complete the following forms and submit them to their internship coordinator.

-POL 398A01: Students taking part in a public service internship as part of their coursework for the Political Science major or minor must complete the POL - Formal Agreement (pdf) with their site supervisor and submit the original to Professor Rankin supervising their internship.
+POL 398A01: Students taking part in a public service internship as part of their coursework for the Political Science major or minor must complete the POL - Formal Agreement with their site supervisor and submit the original to Brittney Vietti, the instructor overseeing their internship.

-All students are expected to find their own internship by looking at the current postings or utilizing friends or family connections.
-Please also see the download "Finding a Public Service Internship."
+All students are expected to find their own internship by looking at the current postings, utilizing friends or family connections, or working with the Internship Coordinator.
 While internships can be during fall, spring, or summer semesters, students should begin the application process the semester before they intend to intern.